 Preparation for the safe administration of medications includes proficiency in dosage calculations.
-All students must pass a dosage calculation test each semester in nursing.
-Students must attain 100% accuracy on the dosage calculation test by the designated period to continue in the program.
-Unsatisfactory performance on the dosage calculation test results in a course grade of F (see Appendix A for Dosage Calculation Testing Policy).
+All students must pass a medication calculation exam each semester in nursing.
+Students must attain 100% accuracy on the medication calculation exam by the designated period to continue in the program.
+Unsatisfactory performance on the medication calculation exam results in a course grade of F (refer to Appendix E: Medication Calculation Exam Policy).